DecafSunrise/Ground-Truthing-GPT3.5/README.md

 - **python-dotenv** (Secrets management)
 - Specific versions of Python 3 Built-ins (Requests, matplotlib)

+## Running the code
+Open the Notebooks folder, and step through the numbered notebooks.
+The notebooks are numbered because certain stages build upon data retrieved in earlier stages, with exploratory data analysis (EDA) separated from long-running data gathering code.

 ## Data
 - Check the `set_subset_responses_complete.csv` for the "set subset" results; more to follow as we continue to hit the OpenAI API